tlswg/tls13-spec/draft-ietf-tls-tls13.md

 message, it updates its view of the peer's master secret and uses that for new traffic that it receives from the peer.
 The previous master secret MUST be discarded. [[TODO: DTLS?]]
+For Updates sent by the server, the resumption_master_secret is also updated as described above.

 ### ACK